 Goodbye….

-Mr. Paul had been giving Jasmine a world of encouragement and she, she stretched up the way a kitten does when it enjoys the love that is feeding its wild young body.
-She loved every bit of it.
-Mr. Paul gave her so much positive reinforcement, she was tickled by each word.
+This day Jasmine felt inclined to reach up, she stretched out the way a kitten does when it enjoys the love that is feeding its wild young body.
+She loved these times so much, the way Mr. Paul gave her such positive reinforcement, she was tickled by each word of utterance.

-“Jazz… I need to share something…. with our whole class.”
+“Jazz… I … I need to share something…. with our whole class.”

-Mr. Paul now looked out & caught a sense of how students were feeling.
-He examined their posture and stood tall with hands clasped behind his back.
+He examined their positions and stood tall with hands clasped behind his back.

 “Let me just jump right into it…. ….
 Ummm….